tidymodels/applicable/cran-comments.md

 ...
 options(old)

-On the continuous-data.Rmd vignette, reset the custom width.
+On the `continuous-data.Rmd` vignette, reset the options width to its original value.